AnuragRSimha/Espion/README.md

 1. Designed and developed by Anurag.R.Simha.
 2. Made in Karnataka.
 3. Designed with python.
-4. Concept(s) used: Socket Programming in Python,
+4. Concept(s) used: Socket Programming in Python.

 ## Notice
 Espion is not OS-specific.